+Four responses offered no further comment.

+One response noted that they were in support of the intent of this modification and accept any means that it is implemented.

 One response stated that the process currently can mean that billing adjustments can cause one month to be shown in excess capacity where in reality the MPAN has not exceeded within that month.
 It was suggested that this scenario should be considered when looking at charging a customer as they should not be penalised if they have not actually exceeded.

 It was explained that if a customer exceeds and then is charged excess, but then a revised consumption figure adjustment means that they did not exceed, then any excess charges would need reversing.

-One response mentioned that this change introduces an element of risk into cost recovery of distribution charges for fixed price contract Customers as it will not be possible to predict the level of higher excess capacity charges that will be incurred.
+Another response mentioned that this change introduces an element of risk into cost recovery of distribution charges for fixed price contract Customers as it will not be possible to predict the level of higher excess capacity charges that will be incurred.

 The Working Group noted that the risk mentioned has been present for many years and is not new to this change potentially being introduced.